 Speed Climbing At The Olympics

-Speed Climbing is in the Olympics for the first time.
-It’s featuring as part of the new Sport Climbing event which will debut in Tokyo 2021.
+Speed Climbing was featured at the Olympics for the first time in 2021.
+It came as part of the new Sport Climbing event which combined three types of climbing.
 Speed Climbing, Lead Climbing, and Bouldering are the three events.

 Competitors must place well in all three categories for a medal chance.
-The rank per event is multiplied together and the lowest overall score wins.
-For example a climber with 1st in Lead, 2nd in Speed, and 4th in Bouldering would get 8 points (1 x 2 x 4 = 8).
+The rank per event was multiplied together and the lowest overall score wins.
+For example, Climber A with 1st in Lead, 2nd in Speed, and 4th in Bouldering would get 8 points (1 x 2 x 4 = 8).
+Climber B with 3rd in Lead, 1st in Speed, and 7th in Bouldering would get 21 points (3 x 1 x 7 = 21).
+Climber B would win in this example as they had the lowest score.

 What Are The Speed Climbing Rules?